cyberchai/SlickFlights/readme.md

 ### chaira

 Like Sirohi, I was very engaged in the concept/idea of the game, in part because I hope to expand and use parts of it for a real life application like for finding the cheapest optimal route from one location to another.
 I'm an international student from the west coast (Vancouver/Kelowna BC Canada), so looking for the cheapest routes on sites like kayak.com is something I do frequently and is actually how I came up with the idea for the game.
-I feel that this project challenged us and gave us adequate experience using and traversing differnet data structures such as graphs and hashmaps.
-Almost the entirety of this project was pair programmed as well, which proved to be an effective and productive learning experience for both Sirohi and I.
+I feel that this project challenged us and gave us adequate experience using and traversing different data structures such as graphs and hashmaps.
+Almost the entirety of this project was pair programmed as well, which proved to be an effective and productive learning experience for both Sirohi and me.